Name in North American Boletes: Boletus badius AND Boletus badius var. macrostipitatus

 Common Name: “Bay Bolete”

 Tells: Bay-brown cap, often flat or convex.
 Yellow pores may age greenish, bruise blue/gray green, & are depressed by stem.
-White cap flesh stains yellow, then blue only by tubes.
+White cap flesh may bruise pink or blue but only by the tubes.

 Other Information: Oft-wrinkled stem colored like cap.
 Often grows on or near decaying wood, especially conifers.
 Cap can be viscid.